To download/save this report in PDF format, please click here.

 U.S. firms considering establishing operations in Argentina should fully investigate the tax and legal aspects of establishing a business with legal counsel before making any final decisions.
 (Please refer to Chapter 9 for Contacts, Market Research and Trade Events.)

-The local franchising industry has mutated into a challenging and highly competitive environment for international franchisors seeking local partners.
-Current market size is approximately $5 billion, with an annual growth rate of approximately 10 percent.
+The local franchising industry has evolved into a challenging and highly competitive environment for international franchisors seeking local partners.
+Current market size is approximately $6.5 billion, with an annual growth rate of approximately 10 percent.
 Franchising sales account for approximately 2 percent of Argentina’s GDP.
-Currently, 88 percent of local franchises are of Argentine origin and approximately 12 percent are of international ownership.
+Currently, 90 percent of local franchises are of Argentine origin and approximately 10 percent are of international ownership.

-The most popular areas for international franchisors are apparel, fast food, foreign language training, dry cleaning, hotels, and car rental services.
-Local franchises have been particularly successful in apparel, food, ice cream, "empanada" pastries, fitness/health clubs, and education.
+The most popular areas for international franchisors are fast food, foreign language training, dry cleaning, hotels, and car rental services.
+Local franchises have been particularly successful in apparel, food, ice cream, "empanada" pastries, fitness/health clubs, and education; however, apparel franchising has lately suffered due to import restrictions.
 Coffee shops and stores are currently going through a growth stage, with local brands such as Havanna and Bonafide having more than 120 stores each.
-Starbucks entered the Argentine market in 2008, opening over 30+ stores since entrance.
+Starbucks entered the Argentine market in 2008, opening more than thirty stores since entrance.
 Other significant U.S. market players include Kodak Express, McDonald's, Burger King, Wendy’s, Cartridge World, Kentucky Fried Chicken, and Re-Max.

 Franchise contracts are generally protected under the Argentine Commercial Code and are not governed by specific legislation.
 The scope of the service, commercial trade market/name, expertise, and shared production elements are covered by contractual obligations on both franchisor and franchisee.
 Elements of the contract include the license, methods/systems or proprietary information transferred to a franchisee, inputs supply, sales methods, quality standards, and ultimate control by franchisor of the contract elements.

-Franchises have been successfully used in Argentina, but the obligations of the franchisor must be clearly established in the contract to avoid potential liabilities related to the operator, such as default, bankruptcy, etc. There are initiatives to advance a Franchising Bill to fully formalize the industry, but legal counsel should be sought prior to entering the Argentine marketplace and appointing a franchisee.
+Franchises have been successfully used in Argentina, but the obligations of the franchisor must be clearly established in the contract to avoid potential liabilities related to the operator, in case of default, bankruptcy, etc. There are initiatives to advance a Franchising Bill to fully formalize the industry, but legal counsel should be sought prior to entering the Argentine marketplace and appointing a franchisee.

 E-commerce is increasingly a part of daily life, particularly given a higher penetration of home broadband connections.
 Traditionally, companies that sell cosmetics, kitchenware, fragrances, and books have been most likely to utilize direct marketing tools.
 However, the increasing use of the Internet is enabling other firms/sectors to penetrate the market.
 Companies selling household consumer goods, electronic devices, merchandising, books and CDs, computer hardware, tourism services, and even cars publish their product catalogs on-line.

 Some imported products are marketed directly through cable and satellite TV programs.
-Mail-order marketing is still not as widespread in Argentina.
+Mail-order marketing is still not very widespread in Argentina.
 Mail distribution prices remain high, while duties and other taxes to be paid on international mail order merchandise depend on the nature of the product or mode of shipment.
+A new regulation limits importing products via courier, restricting imports delivered to homes to $50 per person per year and requiring a 50 percent duty be paid on any shipment over $25.
+Courier shipments require the consignee to register as an importer and retrieve the product at the main international airport.
 In addition, there are restrictions on imports of printed material.

 Argentine legislation permits the establishment of temporary associations, equivalent to joint ventures, known as UTEs (Unión Transitoria de Empresas).
 This is an association of two or more individuals or companies that contribute assets to develop or perform a particular transaction in Argentina or outside the country using Argentina as its base of operations.
 UTEs are not considered companies or legal entities in their own right.
 Participants may be resident businesspeople, locally constituted entities, or non-resident companies that have established a separate branch or other type of Argentine presence.